-Pokémon Go Eggs and how to hatch them faster — Updated for Gen 2
+Pokémon Go Eggs and how to hatch them faster — Updated for June!

 What kind of Pokémon hatch from each type of Egg? — Update for Gen 2!

-As of February 8, 2017, Pokémon Go has radically changed the type of Pokémon that hatch from Pokémon Eggs.
-Many formerly 10 KM Egg Pokémon now hatch from 5 KM Eggs, and many formerly 5 KM Egg Pokémon now hatch from 2 KM Eggs.
-Also, the Gen 2 Pokémon are here and they're also hatching from the very same Eggs.
+As of May, 2017, following the grass-type event Pokémon Go has gains changed the type of Pokémon that hatch from Pokémon Eggs.
+The change wasn't as big as the one in February, where many formerly 10 KM Egg Pokémon moved to 5 KM Eggs, and many formerly 5 KM Egg Pokémon moved to 2 KM Eggs.
+But, Tentacool, Wooper, Psyduck, Natu, Sandshrew, and Paras have stopped hatching now altogether.

 2 KM Eggs

-Here are the new Gen 2 Pokémon that hatch from 2 KM Pokémon Eggs, including Pichu and Topegi now:
+Here are the new Gen 2 Pokémon that hatch from 2 KM Pokémon Eggs:

 And the new Gen 1 lineup: